plhsystems/stargate-mainboard-esp32/firmware/doc/stargate-types.md

 ### Movie

-In the movie, every single chevrons move to lock a glyph.
+In the movie, every single chevrons move to lock a symbol.
 The ring spin until it get aligned with a chevron, then it move to lock it.

 There are no chevron light effect in the movie, only in the serie.